 When encountered during the day, blind sharks generally remain motionless or try to bury deeper into their hiding places.
 At night they can sometimes be closely observed foraging on the reef but they are generally wary.

-CAUTION: Divers that have removed resting sharks from crevices have been bitten.
-There are reports of stubborn blind sharks latching onto diver’s wetsuits and refusing to let go until taken to the surface.
+CAUTION: Manhandling Sharks is never a good idea.
+Divers that have removed resting sharks from crevices have been bitten.
+There are reports of blind sharks latching onto diver’s wetsuits and refusing to let go until taken to the surface.
 Even then they had to have their jaws pried apart.
 One report of a shark letting go once it was doused in fresh water.

 Blind sharks are regularly encountered by divers in NSW and Queensland.
 The shallow reefs around South West Rocks are a good place to look.
 Some of these dives can be done from shore but the best encounters are slightly deeper and require boat access.
 Green Island is an exceptionally good site that may turn up 4 or 5 Blind Sharks on one dive as well as many wobbegong sharks and grey nurse sharks.